cyfyifanchen/yifanchen.github.io/_posts/2016-10-31-neovim-true-color.md

     // Needs this line also to overrides the default color set-option -ga terminal-overrides ",xterm-256color:Tc"

-Source it, it should look like the lovely sceenshots below.
-If it doesn't work, you might want to kill the session of Tmux.
+Source it, it should look like the lovely sceenshot below.
+If it doesn't work, you might want to run `tmux kill-server`, then restart the Tmux.
+I recommend to use [Tmux Resurrect](https://github.com/tmux-plugins/tmux-resurrect) to store your session history, now you can easily restore Tmux session by running `prefix, r`, lovely.

 <img src="{{site.url}}/assets/images/final-color-vim.jpg">